-Based on the board's policy, Additional Earnings Credits of \$387,704,000 may be granted as of June 30, 2019.
-The results shown in this report assume that no Additional Earnings Credits will be adopted.
+Based on the board's policy, Additional Earnings Credits of \$368,535,000 were granted as of June 30, 2020.

 The board's policy calls for a two-step determination of the allocation.

 The first step in the process allocates the excess of the Actuarial Surplus over 1 times the Standard Deviation of the Expected Long-Term Rate of Return on the investment portfolio, but limited by the long-term assumed rate of earnings.